kuralaytb/MyPortfolio/README.md

-You can check My Portfolio dite by thid link https://kuralaytb.github.io/MyPortfolio/
+You can check My Portfolio site by this link https://kuralaytb.github.io/MyPortfolio/